 Grindelwald – Arrive in Switzerland, and transfer by train with your included rail pass to the Alpine village of Grindelwald, stunningly set at the base of the massive Eiger, one of the most famous and dramatic mountains in the world.

+Grindelwald is truly breathtaking, and one glance around will tell you that you’ve arrived in the Alps.
 We’ll meet in the afternoon and will enjoy dinner together this first night as we talk about the trip to come.

 Wengen – Today we’ll explore the Grindelwald valley and hike to the famous Kleine Scheidegg Pass.
-If conditions are right, we can take the Eiger Trail right to the base of the mountain, with countless waterfalls cascading off it’s vertical cliff faces.
+If conditions are right, we can take the Eiger Trail right to the base of the mountain, with countless waterfalls cascading off its vertical cliff faces.

 After a break for lunch, we’ll hike to a wild and isolated corner of the Lauterbrunnen Valley for a memorable night in a remote mountain inn.
 Tschingelhorn is a simple mountain inn set in a stunning location, looking across the valley at the Jungfrau Mountain, Rottal Glacier, and numerous impressive waterfalls.
 There is no luggage transport, but we’ll enjoy charming private rooms (bathroom and shower down the hall) and a filling and delicious meal… this is always a favorite stop!

 Mürren – We have a couple of trail options today – the first, a panoramic climb over a high ridge with breathtaking views in every direction, the second, a beautiful wooded hike filled with waterfalls.
+Weather and our own mood will help make the choice, but they are both great.

 Afterwards, take a short hike above Zermatt for views of the surrounding mountains, perhaps to the centuries-old hamlets of Zum See and Zmutt, before returning to the wonderful spa and friendly reception at the Hotel Europe.